 Patagonia Black Hole

 Have we mentioned that we love Patagonia before?
-We’re avid fans of the companies products and it’s likely anyone who’s big into outdoor adventure sports is loves them too.
-The Patagonia Black Hole bag is one of the largest of the Patagonia brand and perfect for extensive travel.
+We’re avid fans of the company’s products, and anyone big into outdoor adventure sports likely loves them, too.
+The Patagonia Black Hole bag is one of the largest of the Patagonia brand and is perfect for extensive travel.

 Buffalo Jackson Denver Waxed Canvas Bag

 We love this canvas bag from Buffalo Jackson for another stylish canvas bag.
 It has a classic style and makes for a great weekend bag of small safari bag for short jaunts or bush flights.
 The waxed canvas is paired nicely with full-grain leather for a great look.